onflow/foundation/transactions/2022/2022-07-27-1/README.md

 > July 27th, 2022

-This transaction removes a key index 0 to the Foundation account, under the control of Stephanie Lemmerman.
+This transaction removes a key index 2 from the Foundation account, under the control of Stephanie Lemmerman.

 ## Build